check-spelling-sandbox/solo-io-go-utils/changelogutils/cmd/README.md

 **New Features**

 - Introduce a utility for managing zap logs from a CLI tool.
 The new `clicore` library provides a means of sending human-friendly log messages to the console while capturing full json-formatted logs to a file.
-Library includes a pair of `Run` methods for siplified execution of the &#34;main&#34; file and simplified output validation during integration tests. (https://github.com/solo-io/go-utils/issues/135)
+Library includes a pair of `Run` methods for simplified execution of the &#34;main&#34; file and simplified output validation during integration tests. (https://github.com/solo-io/go-utils/issues/135)
 - Simplified way to call cobra commands from test environments. (https://github.com/solo-io/go-utils/issues/124)
 - The `PrintTrimmedStack` fail handler simplifies error tracking in ginkgo tests by printing a condensed stack trace upon failure.
 Printout excludes well-known overhead files so you can more easily sight the failing line.
 This eliminates the need to count stack offset via `ExpectWithOffset`.
 You can just use `Expect`. (https://github.com/solo-io/go-utils/issues/131)